An alert represents a specific issue of a certain asset. Cyscale creates alerts for assets that are not compliant with the controls it checks.

 Created at date field).

-Cyscale provides two actions that you can perform on one or multiple alerts (batch):
+Cyscale provides the following actions that you can perform on one or multiple alerts (batch):

 - Dismiss - this is how you tell Cyscale that you don’t want to see the selected alert(s).
 Cyscale will move the alert(s) to the Dismissed tab until the next assessment.
 If the issue is still there, Cyscale will move the alert back to the main tab.